Moving into Mechanical Engineering

 - Communicative activities encourage students to become confident, effective communicators.

-- A wide range of topics introduce students to the most important and interesting areas of tourism.
+- A wide range of topics introduce students to the most important and interesting areas of mechanical engineering.

 - A graded approach to skills enables students to use English effectively.
 The course teaches transferable skills that students can use both in their wider studies and in their future careers.